wix-incubator/wix-embedded-mysql/README.md

 # Known problems
  - some linux distros does not have libaio1.so which is a requirement by latest version of mysql.
 Proper error is emitted if it's missing;
- - windows version does not work - pull req pending towards https://github.com/flapdoodle-oss/de.flapdoodle.embed.process;
+ - windows version does not work - need to make it happen;